 Check out the video below to learn more about how to do that.

 Improvements We Want To See From The Victron Charge Controller

-Further down this post, we will go over our recommendations for Victron solar charge controllers and a more affordable alternative that provides a similar experience.
+Further down this post, we will review our recommendations for Victron solar charge controllers and a more affordable alternative that provides a similar experience.

 To get the maximum efficiency from your solar array, your panels should be exactly the same (and ideally the same brand).
 Same wattage and volt/amp makeup.

-Due to how solar systems work, solar arrays made up of different sized panels often suffer from a decrease in efficiency.
+Due to how solar systems work, solar arrays made up of different-sized panels often suffer from decreased efficiency.

-So for those who have solar panels of different makes and sizes, people often install multiple charge controllers to deal with the different panels.
+So, for those with solar panels of different makes and sizes, people often install multiple charge controllers to deal with the different panels.

-But we would love to see a future Victron charge controller that is able to accept solar wattage outputs from different solar panel sizes without sacrificing any harvesting efficiency.
+But we would love to see a future Victron charge controller that can accept solar wattage outputs from different solar panel sizes without sacrificing any harvesting efficiency.
 This could be done with multiple solar array inputs into the single charge controller hardware.

 Victron Solar Charge Controller Models

 If you’re interested in picking up a Victron Smart Solar charge controller, you’ll notice that there are a variety of models.
 The model that is right for you depends on the size of your solar array.